fanhenrique/my-tasks/README.md

 ### Started Task

-  To mark a task as started/not started, use the `--started`/`-s` option followed by the ids of the tasks.
+  To mark a task as started/not started, use the `--started`/`-s` option followed by the list of ids of the tasks.

   ```
-  python main.py --check 2 3 5
+  python main.py --started 2 3 5
   ```

 ### Change priority level Task